-My remedial cooking skills provided another barrier to entry.
-Though the Instant Pot is designed to simplify the cooking process to the point of removing any and all actual cooking, I don't instinctively know how to fashion a flavorful soup or full-bodied sauce, and I often lack the basic spices and pantry essentials to try.
+I'm not ashamed to admit that I once had a very real case of Instant Pot anxiety.
+Although the Instant Pot (basically a multiuse pressure cooker) is designed to simplify the cooking process to the point of removing any and all actual cooking, I don't instinctively know how to fashion a flavorful soup or full-bodied sauce, and I often lack the basic spices and pantry essentials to try.
+Hence, my remedial cooking skills were yet another obstacle hindering the Instant Pot's addition to my scant cooking repertoire.

-With that, I lugged my Instant Pot home along with the tortilla soup starter, picked up some chicken stock and canned tomatoes per the instructions, and got to work.
-Though I had to text my cousin, a self-proclaimed Instant Pot fanatic, on a few occasions (the pressure cooker setting freaked me out), I had a vat of piping hot chicken tortilla soup, aka lunch for the rest of the week. in 25 minutes.
+Though I had to text my cousin, a self-proclaimed Instant Pot fanatic, on a few occasions (the pressure cooker setting freaked me out), I was able to make a vat of the piping-hot chicken tortilla soup of my dreams (aka lunch for the rest of the week) in just 25 minutes.

-I ladled myself a bowl and was immediately impressed—the chicken was perfectly tender, and the flavor profile was spot-on.
-My roommate, who is an amazing cook and prepares homemade lunches and dinners nearly every day of the week, agreed, adding that it tasted like it had been cooking for hours rather than a mere 25 minutes.
+Once the soup was done (and all the residual steam was released), I ladled myself a bowl and was immediately impressed: The chicken was perfectly tender and the flavor profile was spot-on.
+My roommate—an amazing cook who regularly whips up delectable homemade lunches and dinners—agreed, adding that the tortilla soup tasted like it had been simmering for hours, rather than a mere 25 minutes.

 2 tbs. olive oil